-HORA-PDE6B has been developed for the treatment of retinitis pigmentosa (RP) caused by defects in the PDE6B gene
+HORA-PDE6B is in development for the treatment of retinitis pigmentosa (RP) caused by mutations in the PDE6B gene

-A phase I/II has started December 2017.
+A phase I/II was initiated in December 2017.
 Description of the protocol can be found on clinicaltrials.gov